Back to Skills

 Meta

-This skill automatically generates comprehensive code documentation including API docs, README files, and architecture diagrams.
-It analyzes your codebase to extract structure and dependencies, then produces evidence-based documentation.
-Use it when you need to quickly create or improve documentation for your projects.
+This skill automatically generates comprehensive documentation for your codebase, including API docs, README files, and architecture diagrams.
+It analyzes code structure to create consistent documentation with inline comments and multiple format outputs.
+Use it when you need to quickly document a project or maintain up-to-date technical documentation.

 View skill